Skip to main content

 Diabetes

-• Type 2 diabetes is more frequently found in men, especially at 35-54, where men are twice as likely to develop diabetes, with onset at a much lower average BMI.
+• Type 2 diabetes is more frequently found in men, where men are twice as likely to develop diabetes, with onset at a much lower average BMI.

-While there are certainly gender differences in how chronic diseases affect men and women, many chronic diseases are caused by specific risk factors.
+While there are certainly gender differences in how chronic diseases affect men and women, many conditions are caused by specific risk factors.
 Below are risk factors outlined by the CDC:

 • Tobacco use and exposure to secondhand smoke